- Skip to:

 The Royal Commission into Family Violence endorsed a number of key outcomes of the FVIP as recommendations.

-MABELS provides an early intervention response to family violence by integrating legal help and specialist support services into universal health settings.
+Mabels provides the opportunity for early intervention to family violence by integrating legal help and family violence support services into universal health settings.

-A successful independent evaluation indicated that the MABELS health justice partnership model has the potential to be replicated across multiple regions, utilising services and connections already in existence, to improve the safety and wellbeing of women and their children.
+The success of the program can be measured not only by the increased number of women gaining early access to legal and family violence services but also in the enhanced capacity of the partner services to identify and respond to family violence.
+A successful independent evaluation indicated that the Mabels health justice partnership model has the potential to be replicated across multiple regions, utilising services and connections already in existence, to improve the safety and wellbeing of women and their children.

 - Aboriginal and Torres Strait Islander women